ChrisYeomans/CS_problem_pages/README.md

 * Login and signup graphical update
 * Add comments to solution of the week
 * Add page for per user comments
+* OAuth Stuff

 ## IN PROGRESS:
-* OAuth Stuff - chris
+* Admin forms graphical update - chris

 ## TODO:
-* Admin forms graphical update
-*
 * Add more supported languages
 * Make custom error pages

 ## Extra TODO:
 * Add search bars and pagination to users and problems
+* Add "connect with" button to profile setting for oauth stuff
 * Add page for per problem submissions
 * Add page for per user submissions
 * Normalize db to boyce-codd